luisrangeld/pywinauto/README.md

 # Pywinauto Automation – Notepad UWP Example

 This project demonstrates how to use [Pywinauto](https://pywinauto.readthedocs.io/en/latest/) to automate Windows applications.
-The example provided here automates the **Windows 10/11 Notepad (UWP)** app, but the same approach can be adapted for WPF and Win32 apps.
+One of the examples provided here automates the **Windows 10/11 Notepad (UWP)** app, but the same approach can be adapted for WPF and Win32 apps.

 ## 📋 Features
 - Launch Notepad (UWP)